nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/backup/backup-with-snapshots.md

 the data on the volume.
 Snapshot of a volume serves as a backup for the persistent data on the volume at a given point in time.
 Snapshots are of the size of the actual data existing on the volume at the time at which the snapshot is taken.
+Volume snapshots are pointers in the RW history of a volume.
 The creation of a snapshot takes a few seconds and it can be done while the volume is in-use.

 !!! warning "Warning"
     Taking snapshots of volumes that are in use or attached to active instances